-- For dry cough, massage a few drop of peppermint oil on the chest 2 to 3 times a day.
+- For dry cough, massage a few drops of peppermint oil on the chest 2 to 3 times per day.

 The menthol present in peppermint thins the mucous, lubricates the respiratory tract and helps to bring out the dried phlegm from the lungs.

-Peppermint is also used in oral hygiene products like mouth fresheners, tongue spray and mouth wash to combat bad breath.
-It is even used as a flavouring agent in candies and chewing gums which provides freshness of breath.
+Peppermint is also used in oral hygiene products like mouth fresheners, tongue spray and mouthwash to combat bad breath.
+It is also used as a flavoring agent in candies and chewing gums, which provides freshness to your breath (5).

 Peppermint is a potential anti-cancer agent.
-It contains Perillyl alcohol, a phytonutrient, which is shown to stop the growth of pancreatic, mammary and liver tumours.
+It contains Perillyl alcohol, a phytonutrient, which is shown to stop the growth of pancreatic, mammary and liver tumors.
 It also protects against the formation of colon, skin and lung cancer.
 Vitamin C in peppermint plays a moderate role in decreasing colon cancer risk.
-Vitamin C is the main water soluble antioxidant which is needed to decrease the levels of free radicals that cause damage to cells.
-Beta carotene and other cartenoids have also shown to reduce the risk of developing colon and rectal cancer.
+Vitamin C is the main water-soluble antioxidant, which is needed to decrease the levels of free radicals that cause damage to cells (11), ( 12).
+Beta carotene and other carotenoids have also shown to reduce the risk of developing colon and rectal cancer.

 Cartenoids are also known to increase cell differentiation and protect the cells against carcinogenic chemicals that could damage DNA.

-Peppermint contains several essential oils which help to stop the growth of different kinds of bacteria.
-These bacteria include Helicobacter pylori, Salmonella enteritidis, Escherichia coli O157:H7 and methicillin-resistant Staphylococcus aureus (MRSA).
-It also inhabits the growth of fungi in the body.
+Peppermint contains several essential oils, which help to stop the growth of different kinds of bacteria.
+These bacteria include: Helicobacter pylori, Salmonella enteritidis, Escherichia coli O157:H7 and methicillin-resistant Staphylococcus aureus (MRSA).
+It also inhibits the growth of fungi in the body (1), (13).

 Rosmarinic acid in peppermint is known to have several beneficial actions in respiratory diseases, particularly asthma.
 Rosmarinic acid blocks the production of pro-inflammatory chemicals such as leukotrienes and neutralizes free radicals to prevent asthma.
 Peppermint also encourages the body to make prostacyclins, a substance that keeps the airways open for easy breathing.
-Extracts of peppermint also relieve nasal symptoms of colds related to allergy.
+Extracts of peppermint also relieve nasal symptoms of colds related to allergies (10), (14).

-Peppermint has vasodilatory effects which help in the dilation of constricted blood vessels to prevent headache and migraine.
-All you need to do is apply a few drops of peppermint oil on your forehead, temples and back to reduce the pain.
-If you are sensitive to peppermint oil, then you can dilute it with coconut oil or olive oil before applying.
+Peppermint has vasodilatory effects that help in the dilation of constricted blood vessels to prevent headaches and migraines.
+All you need to do is apply a few drops of peppermint oil on your forehead, temples and back to reduce the pain (1).
+If you are sensitive to peppermint oil, then you can dilute it with coconut oil or olive oil before its application.

-Peppermint’s analgesic and anti-inflammatory activity may also help with muscular pains and arthritis.
+Peppermint’s analgesic and anti-inflammatory activity may also help with muscular pains and arthritis (15).
 Apply a few drops of peppermint oil on the affected areas and massage for a few minutes.
-For strained muscles after a strenuous workout, add a few drops of peppermint oil to a warm water bath to relax and soothe strained muscle.
+For strained muscles after a strenuous workout, add a few drops of peppermint oil to a warm water bath to relax and soothe strained muscles.
 Peppermint also helps to treat menstrual cramps.
 Drink one cup of peppermint tea 2 to 3 times a day to soothe menstrual pains.

-Peppermint contains therapeutic qualities which help to reduce stress, emotional imbalance and anxiety.
-All you need to do is light peppermint oil in a diffuser or burner and relax for around 30 minutes.
-Breathe in through the nose and out of the mouth wile inhaling peppermint aroma and let your body relax.
-Repeat this aromatherapy for 3 weeks to get rid of unwanted tension and anxiety.
+Peppermint contains therapeutic qualities that canhelp to reduce stress, emotional imbalance, and anxiety (16).
+All you need to do is burn peppermint oil in a diffuser or burner and relax for around 30 minutes.
+Breathe in through the nose and out through the mouth, while inhaling the peppermint aroma and let your body relax.
+Repeat this aromatherapy for 3 weeks to help get rid of unwanted tension and anxiety.

-- Fresh and dry peppermints are available throughout the year, making it easier for you to buy as and when required.
+- Fresh and dry peppermints are available throughout the year, making it easy for you to buy when needed.

-- Fresh peppermint leaves are any day preferable than the dry one as they keep the flavour and nutrients intact.
+- Fresh peppermint leaves are any day preferable than the dry ones as they keep its flavor and nutrients intact.

-- Fresh peppermint leaves should be vibrant green in colour and with firm stems.
+- Fresh peppermint leaves should be vibrant green in color and with firm stems.
 It should not have any dark brown or yellow spots on it.

-- If you prefer dry mints, then purchase organically grown peppermint leaves as these will ensure that they are free from pesticides and other harmful chemicals.
+- If you prefer dry mints, then purchase organically grown peppermint leaves as this will ensure that they are free from pesticides and other harmful chemicals.